nicovanbentum/Raekor/README.md

 Requires **SDL2** to be installed by entering `sudo apt-get install libsdl2-2.0` .

 ### Render APIs
-OpenGL in active development.
-DirectX basics abstracted but not up-to-date with the OpenGL code and main application.
+Supports both OpenGL and DirectX 11.
+At any point in time, one's development might be behind on the other.

 > More to follow.